Isorenieratene: Use as a biomarker

-While euxinic conditions are rare today, In the early history of the Earth, these conditions were thought to be present in all oceans at depths of about 100 m (330 ft).
+While euxinic conditions are rare today, In the early history of the Earth, these conditions were thought to be present in all oceans at depths of about 100 m.
 The detection of isorenieratene and green sulfur bacteria in the mid-Proterozoic has been used as evidence for the long-term euxinic conditions remaining in oceans after the Great Oxygenation Event.
 For example, the 1.64-Gyr-old Barney Creek Formation in northern Australia hosts many biomarkers, including isorenieratene, that signify that these rocks were deposited in a marine basin with anoxic, sulphidic, and highly-stratified deep waters with colonies of green and purple sulfur bacteria.

 Isorenieratene derivatives have been identified in sedimentary rocks throughout the Paleozoic and Mesozoic, signifying that anoxygenic photosynthesis was a more common process in the past.
 Isorenieratene derivatives have also been isolated from many petroleum source rocks, suggesting euxinic conditions and anoxia are favorable for preserving organic matter, leading to forming of petroleum reservoirs.
 Additionally, the detection of isorenieratene derivatives during mass extinctions signifies that euxinic conditions may be common at such events.
 For example, the isolation of isorenieratene from rock units deposited during the Permian/Triassic Mass extinction, the deadliest mass extinction on Earth, was used as evidence for several pulses of widespread photic zone euxinia leading up to and during the extinction event.